The strategic management of inventory

 A textbook from 1993 reviews estimates of holding costs in academic studies between 1951 and 1990 (Lambert, D.M. and Stock, J.R., Strategic Logistics Management (third edition), Irwin (1993), page 366).
 All but one is within the range of 20-29% and while that one exception goes as low as 12%, that is only as part of a range from 12-34%.

-Interest rates are indeed very low in 2019, even within the perspective of the last 100 years, although when Harris (1913) first derived the EOQ model he took holding costs to be 20% at a time when interest rates (in the USA) were at 4.5%, so only 2% more than 2019.
+Interest rates are indeed very low in 2019, even within the perspective of the last 100 years.
+When Harris (1913) first derived the EOQ model he took holding costs to be 20% at a time when interest rates (in the USA) were at 4.5%, so only 2% more than 2019.

 The CSCMP (Council of Supply Chain Management Professionals) commissions a yearly state of logistics report which includes a benchmark of inventory holding rates over the past 10 years in the US.
 The most recent figure, for 2018, was 18%.